microsoftgraph/msgraph-sdk-java/docs/upgrade-to-v3.md

     ```

 > Note: The **LargeFileUploadTask** now also provides an **uploadAsync** method to perform uploads in the background.

+### Non-generated code moved to the core library

+The service library (microsoft-graph) was designed to contain only code that has been generated automatically from the API metadata.
+All code that has been manually handcrafted should live in the core library (microsoft-graph-core).
+This principle makes reusability of code easier for consumers and it was not respected until this new version of the SDK.
+All the code living under anything but `com.microsoft.graph.models` or `com.microsoft.graph.requests` have been moved to the same package name in the core asset.
+This move should be transparent to consumers, except for the following that needs to be updated.
+To upgrade your application do the following.

+- Replace any reference to `ChunkUploadProvider` as showed above.
+- Replace any reference to `CustomRequestBuilder`, `DateOnly`, `TimeOfDay`, and `Multipart` from `com.microsoft.graph.(models|requests).extensions` to `com.microsoft.graph.core`.

 ## Upgrade guide for non-breaking improvments